CZW123456/WebVedioDetection/README.md

 > bash download_weights.sh

 **How to use**
-> python app.py --ip xxxx
+> python app.py --ip xxxx --port xxxx
 >
-> Open the web broswer and type in "http://0.0.0.0:1111" to enter the homepage.
+> Open the web broswer and type in the address, say "http://0.0.0.0:1111" to enter the homepage.
 >
 > Follow the instruction presented in the homepage